 - 2x Bonvoy points on all other purchases

 Winner: The Bonvoy Boundless Card wins by a long shot here.
-Personally I wouldn’t use either of these as my primary card for everyday spending, but the return on the Boundless Card is much better, as you’re earning an incremental 3x points on Marriott spending, an incremental 1x points on everyday spending, and temporarily an incremental 9x points on gas and restaurant purchases.
+Personally, I wouldn’t use either of these as my primary card for everyday spending, but the return on the Boundless Card is much better, as you’re earning an incremental 3x points on Marriott spending, and an incremental 1x points on everyday spending.

 The Bonvoy Boundless offers 6x points on Marriott spending